Maia-Everett/lintian.eu/_posts/2024-03-13-warcraft-retrospective-20.md

 What are these "damage types" I speak of?

 Well, it's a bit of a rock-paper-scissors thing.
 Units have different armor types and different damage types, and some damage types deal more damage to some armor types, and some deal less.
 It's not quite intuitive, as the exact numbers were picked by balance considerations rather than in-universe logic.
 In general, melee units deal normal damage, ranged units deal piercing damage, spellcaster units deal magic damage with their autoattacks (which is distinct from damage done by their actual *spells*), and siege units deal siege damage.
-With armor types, however, it's more hit-or-miss and it's often not obvious what armor type a unit has from just looking at its model.
-However, what matters for our purposes is that buildings have the fortified armor type, making them resistant to attacks from all non-siege units, but vulnerable to siege units specifically.
+With armor types, however, it's more hit-or-miss and it's often not obvious what armor type a unit has from just looking at its model.[^armor_type] However, what matters for our purposes is that buildings have the fortified armor type, making them resistant to attacks from all non-siege units, but vulnerable to siege units specifically.

 Also, unarmored armor type and hero and magic damage weren't there at release.
 They were added in a later balance patch.
+And *also* also, having the "unarmored" armor type doesn't necessarily mean the unit has zero armor.
+It's just a name.

 | --- | --- | --- | --- | --- | --- | --- |
 |     | **Light** | **Medium** | **Heavy** | **Fortified** | **Hero** | **Unarmored** |